-MAXIM is actively expediting the process to restore Milner 2 ("M2") to operational service as soon as possible.
-MAXIM has disassembled the air inlet filter house which was damaged in the non-injury fire incident at M2 and procured a replacement air inlet filter house.
-Installation of the new air inlet filter house commenced in April 2023, with completion expected late in July 2023.
-MAXIM does not expect to be generating electricity from the HR Milner ("Milner") site until the end of July 2023, at which point MAXIM anticipates commencing hot commissioning activities for the Combined Cycle Gas Turbine ("CCGT") expansion of M2.
+MAXIM is near completion of the necessary repairs to restore Milner ("M2") to operational service and has commenced hot commissioning activities for the Combined Cycle Gas Turbine ("CCGT") expansion of M2.
 Hot commissioning activities are anticipated to occur over an approximate three-month period, during which there will be periodic outages of the facility resulting in intermittent generation of electricity.
-The CCGT expansion will increase total generation capacity of M2 from 204 MW to 300 MW and lower Operations and Maintenance ("O&M") costs per MWh as a result of operational efficiencies.
+The CCGT expansion will increase total generation capacity of M2 from 204 MW to approximately 300 MW and lower Operations and Maintenance ("O&M") costs per MWh as a result of operational efficiencies.
+MAXIM continues progress on the engineering and construction of the CCGT expansion of M2 and is pleased to report that construction is essentially complete as at the date of this MD&A.